w3f/Grants-Program/applications/application-template.md

 | 2 | Feature Z | $5,000 | 1.5 months |
 | **Total** | | **$10,000** | **3 months** |

+Make sure you show clearly what the funding is going towards (e.g. 30 hours of a full time employee at $X / hour).

 ## 🔮 Future Plans

 Please include: